Know your obligations

 - the report includes: consumer’s name and address, home inspector’s name, home inspector’s business address and phone number, the address of the property inspected and the date of the home inspection

-- home inspector must provide a copy of the home inspection report to the consumer on or before the date specified in the home inspection contract
+- you must provide a copy of the home inspection report to the consumer on or before the date specified in the home inspection contract

 Display your licence